Degenerating Hermitian metrics, canonical bundle and spectral convergence: Introduction

 \textbf{Acknowledgements}.
 This paper was mainly written while the author was a postdoc at the Mathematics Department of the University of Padova.
 He wishes to thank that institution for financial support.
+Moreover the author wishes to thank the anonymous referee for helpful comments.